mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 - Unified logging API that provides simple access to container (task) as well as system component logs.
 [View the documentation](/1.11/monitoring/logging/logging-api/logging-v2/).

 ### Storage
 - DC/OS Storage Service 0.1 (beta) - DSS users will be able to dynamically create volumes based upon profiles or policies to fine-tune their applications' storage requirements.
 This feature leverages the industry-standard Container Storage Interface (CSI) to streamline the development of storage features in DC/OS by Mesosphere and our community and partner ecosystems.
-[View the documentation](https://docs.mesosphere.com/services/beta-storage/0.1.0-beta/). [enterprise type="inline" size="small" /]
+[View the documentation](https://docs.mesosphere.com/services/beta-storage/0.1.0-beta/).[beta type="inline" size="small" /][enterprise type="inline" size="small" /]
 - Pods now support persistent volumes.
-[View the documentation](/1.11/deploying-services/pods).
+[View the documentation](/1.11/deploying-services/pods).[beta type="inline" size="small" /]

 **Note:** Because these storage features are beta in 1.11, they must be explicitly enabled.
 Beta features are not recommended for production usage, but are a good indication of the direction the project is headed.